 The UKCAT verbal reasoning section tests your ability to evaluate information in written form.
 You’ll be asked to read through 11 passages and answer questions about the conclusions that you can make.
 For some items you’ll need to answer either ‘true’, ‘false’ or ‘can’t tell’, and for others you’ll need to select which of the statements presented is true or false based on the information in the passage.
-Find below my tips on how to prepare for the UKCAT verbal reasoning.

 How To Prepare For The UKCAT Verbal Reasoning

 The are three elements that determine a candidate’s success in the verbal reasoning, they include:

 All three elements are equally important.
 I highly recommend to make sure during preparation to identify which of the three elements you struggle with the most and take the necessary steps to improve.